Student Success Programs

 Community Enrichment & Enhancement Partnership (CEEP) Award

 The Community Enrichment and Enhancement Partnership (CEEP) Award is a scholarship resource available to entering first generation students eligible for financial aid.
-The Center for Student Diversity (CSD) is responsible for the administration of this scholarship.
-CEEP (pronounced KEEP) Award funding supports Towson University’s mission to increase the access and success of culturally diverse undergraduate students.
+Student Success Programs is responsible for the administration of this scholarship.
+CEEP (pronounced KEEP) Award funding supports TU’s mission to increase the access and success of culturally diverse undergraduate students.

 Students Achieve Goals through Education (SAGE) Program

-Students Achieve Goals through Education (SAGE) program is one component of Towson University's cultural diversity and student retention plan.
-Program resources foster academic achievement, personal development, and campus wide involvement among entering students representing diverse backgrounds.
-Each SAGE program participant is able to develop a positive relationship with a peer mentor and participate in various activities that enhance academic success, campus connections, personal development, and career development skills.
-Participants also expand their knowledge of diverse cultural communities, identify potential faculty mentors, navigate campus bureaucracy, and participate in networking opportunities.
+Students Achieve Goals through Education (SAGE) program is one component of TU’s cultural diversity and student retention plan.
+Each SAGE program participant is able to develop a positive relationship with a peer mentor and participate in various activities that enhance academic success, campus connections, personal development and career development skills.
+Participants also expand their knowledge of diverse cultural communities, identify potential faculty mentors, navigate campus bureaucracy and participate in networking opportunities.

-SAGE Program events occur on Tuesdays, 4 - 5:00 p.m., University Union - Chesapeake Rooms II & III
+SAGE Program events occur each Tuesday, 4-5 p.m., in the University Union Building – Chesapeake Rooms II and III.